Why a Gardenscapes Level Becomes Easier After Multiple Failures

 • how often it feels like one extra move would solve everything (extra moves).

 This is why two players can describe the same level very differently.
-In match-3 games, tile drops and chain reactions alone are enough to dramatically change outcomes.
+In match-3 games, tile drops and chain reactions alone are enough to dramatically change outcomes, especially when chain reactions begin saving moves in one attempt but not in another.

 What Data Freemium Systems Usually Observe